DavidOutlook/SpellingBee/README.md

 Purpose's

 * Help child learn to spell words from a provided list.
-Mechanism is to create flashcards with voice prompts
+Mechanism is to provide voice prompts, from which child will attempt spelling and get feedback.
 * Learning Exercise to improve PowerShell Skills

-Hopefully

-* Collaborate with teammate(s) to learn GitHub fork, pull, merge, etc

-Optional: Make it super fun :) and engaging